 Want to enjoy savory treats and a view of Magic Kingdom's fireworks?
 Treat yourself and book a fireworks dessert party!
-Enjoy delicious treats and reserved viewing of Walt Disney World's newest nighttime spectacular, Disney Enchantment.
-We'll go over pricing, food and drink, the reserved viewing area and our thoughts and insights.
+Enjoy delicious treats and reserved viewing of Walt Disney World's popular nighttime show, Happily Ever After.
+We'll go over pricing for this fun Disney dessert party, including food and drink, the reserved viewing area and our thoughts and insights.

 Magic Kingdom Fireworks Dessert Party Overview

-For the Magic Kingdom nighttime spectacular, Disney Enchantment, guests are able to book a Fireworks Dessert Party.
+For the Magic Kingdom nighttime spectacular, Happily Ever After, guests are able to book a Fireworks Dessert Party.
 This enchanting extra provides delicious desserts and a reserved viewing area of the fireworks.
-The Fireworks Pre-Party and After-Party are $99 per adult, $59 per child (tax included).
+The Fireworks Pre-Party and Post-Party are $99 per adult, $59 per child (tax excluded).
 These parties provide unlimited desserts at Tomorrowland Terrace (either before or after the fireworks) with reserved standing viewing at the plaza hub grass.
-The Treats and Seats ($114 per adult, $69 per child, tax included) also provides unlimited desserts at the restaurant, which is also where you will sit and view the fireworks.
+The Seats & Sweets ($124 per adult, $74 per child, tax excluded) includes unlimited desserts at the restaurant, where you will also sit and view the fireworks.

 Note that theme park admission and park reservations are not included, so you'll need to book accordingly for Magic Kingdom.
 For check-in and dining, you'll head over to the Tomorrowland Terrace Restaurant.
 If you're coming from the main entrance, you'll head to the end of Main Street, U.S.A. and turn right just after the Plaza Ice Cream Parlor.

-For the pre-party, check-in typically begins an hour and a half before the fireworks start.
-For instance, the fireworks were at 9:20 p.m. the night of our party, so our check-in was scheduled for 7:50 p.m.
-We were able to check in 15 minutes prior, which we definitely recommend because we walked right up around 7:35 p.m. (while a short line later formed right at 7:50 p.m.).
+For the pre-party, check-in typically begins 90 minutes before the fireworks start.
+For instance, the fireworks were at 9:00 p.m. the night of our party, so our check-in was scheduled for 7:30p.m.
+We were able to check in 15 minutes prior, which we definitely recommend.
 We dived right into the tasty offerings that the buffet includes.

 Magic Kingdom Fireworks Dessert Party Menu